EnvoyAI/examples/TYPES.md

 ```
 #### File Directory
-Array inputs are also useful to accept a number of files as in the case of multiple slices of the same image.
-In this case the input control is a directory upload form.
+Array inputs are also useful to accept a number of files; on the developer portal the input control will be a directory chooser.
 ```yaml
 test-file-array:
   type: array